 How LendingTree Rates Credit Cards?

 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
 Read our credit card methodology here.Intro purchase APR: 0% Intro APR on Purchases for 18 months.
-Then, a 19.74% – 28.49% Variable APR applies.
+Then an 18.49% – 28.49% Variable APR applies.

 Estimated savings over two years: $1,341*

-The Chase Slate Edge℠ gives you a year and a half to pay off a large purchase or balance transfer without interest.
+The Chase Slate Edge℠ gives you a year and a half to pay off a large purchase or balance transfer with its intro APR offers.
 Plus, you’ll have a chance to lower your ongoing APR by 2% each year if you pay on time and spend at least $1,000 on your card by your next account anniversary.
 Just know that missing a payment could trigger a penalty APR and late payment fees.

 How LendingTree Rates Credit Cards?